Identification

 Find your Google Ads account's payment threshold

-To find your Google Ads account's payment threshold, follow these steps:
+To find your Google Ads account's payment threshold, you will have to go through these steps:

 1. Sign in to your Google Ads account.